karthikvengg/java-interview-exercise/README.md

 We do not require you to build a frontend, only endpoints are relevant.
 And we can't stress enough: we are looking for clean, structured code.
 If the task takes you too long, you can hard code a shortcut, mark it with a comment and it will be fine.
-But make sure everything you hand in is well layed out and tidy!
+But make sure everything you hand in is well laid out and tidy!

 Please send a link to a repository with your solution or a file archive to tech@heavenHR.com